theohuang/Frailty-Project/README.md

     1. First run the corresponding FrailtySim_RP_().R file
     2. Then gather the data files together using code in Frailty Simulation Analysis.R.

+Note that running the code requires the BayesMendel R package, which can be found at https://projects.iq.harvard.edu/bayesmendel/bayesmendel-r-package.

 ## The files are all described below:

 ### General files